vacp2p/roadmap/content/rfc/nomos/2025q1-rfc-iteration.md

   - rfc
   - nomos
 draft: false
-description: Through discussion and curation, support the process of auditing raw, draft, mature selected Nomos RFCs.
+description: "Iteration commitments generally comprise: through discussion and curation, support the process of auditing raw, draft, mature selected Nomos RFCs."
 ---

 `ift:rfc:waku:2025q1-rfc-iteration`

-Iteration commitments generally comprise: through discussion and curation, support the process of auditing raw, draft, mature selected Nomos RFCs.`
+Iteration commitments generally comprise: through discussion and curation, support the process of auditing raw, draft, mature selected Nomos RFCs.

 ## Description

-This commitment supports the process of the choosing which raw RFCs, from the existing documentation to be put in pipeline to be written.
+This commitment supports the process of the choosing which raw RFCs, from the existing documentation to be put in pipeline to be written or updated.
 We will also include specification validation - editorial work through previous and future RFCs to improve them (identify edge cases for example)